olivercalder/kernel-benchmark/README.md

 Linux without KVM, as before, had the lowest throughput of all.
 This is likely because both Docker and Linux without KVM run complex runtimes which themselves operate fully atop the host kernel, whereas KVM grants the Linux kernel direct hardware access, and processes are vastly more lightweight.

 Thus, the anomaly is again the Rust kernel which, despite running in standard QEMU without KVM, is still able to scale better under load than anything other than a process.
 Only when the time delay approaches the time required to initiate a process can we see the throughput the Rust kernel begin to fall below that of the process.
-No time delays below 0.001953125 seconds (1/512) were tested, since at that point the time delays become less significant compared to the overhead of spawning and backgrounding a new process from bash.
+No time delays below 0.001953125 seconds (1/512) were tested, since at that point the time delays become less significant compared to the overhead of spawning and backgrounding a new process from the shell.
 Thus, despite its higher base latency than a process, the throughput of the Rust kernel was able to scale with load as well as a process until the time delay approached 5 milliseconds, and after that, throughput continued to increase, albeit at a decreased rate.

 ## Acknowledgements